taskcluster/taskcluster-docs/src/manual/using/actions/spec.md

 The `description` property contains a human readable string describing the action, such as what it does, how it does it, what it is useful for.
-This string is to be render as **markdown**, allowing for bullet points, links and other simple formatting to explain what the action does.
+This string is to be rendered as **markdown**, allowing for bullet points, links and other simple formatting to explain what the action does.

 ### Action Context